Dear 2020 NPSS registrants

 About the symposium

-The Nebraska Plant Breeding Symposium is a part of a biennial series which began in 2012.
+The Nebraska Plant Science Symposium is a part of a biennial series which began in 2012.
 In 2015, the Symposium became an annual event.
-It is affiliated with a broader group of plant breeding symposia spanning multiple universities, facilitated by DuPont Pioneer.
+It is affiliated with the Plant Sciences Symposia Series spanning multiple universities, facilitated by Corteva Agrisciences.

 The goal of the symposium series at the University of Nebraska–Lincoln is to enhance agricultural scientific literacy, stimulate collaboration, and help build interest in plant breeding careers.
 This one-day symposium is free, open to the public, and offered via webinar to the broader scientific community around the world.

 - Paul Gepts, Distinguished Professor, University of California Davis, Department of Plant Sciences

 - Rajiv Khosla, Professor, Colorado State University, College of Agricultural Sciences

 - Balpreet Kaur Dhatt, Doctoral Student, Department of Agronomy and Horticulture, University of Nebraska–Lincoln

 - Kirk Amundson, Ph.D.
 Candidate, Plant Biology, University of California Davis